kellenschmidt/kspw-docker/README.md

 ### Docker Scripts

-`npm run start-dev`: Starts the Docker containers locally and installs code for development.
+`yarn run start-dev`: Starts the Docker containers locally and installs code for development.
 The frontend can be accessed from http://kspw.
 The backend can be accessed from http://api.kspw.

-`npm run stop`: Stops and removes the docker containers.
+`yarn run stop`: Stops and removes the docker containers.

-`npm run start-prod`: Starts the Docker containers and installs code for production.
+`yarn run start-prod`: Starts the Docker containers and installs code for production.
 The frontend can be accessed from http://kellenschmidt.com.
 The backend can be accessed from http://api.kellenschmidt.com.

-`npm run start-test`: Starts the Docker containers and installs code for testing.
+`yarn run start-test`: Starts the Docker containers and installs code for testing.
 The frontend can be accessed from http://test.kellenschmidt.com.
 The backend can be accessed from http://testapi.kellenschmidt.com.

 ### Environment Variables